samsonkaleti/EdvironAssignment/README.md

 - Frontend: [https://edviron-assignment-weld.vercel.app](https://edviron-assignment-weld.vercel.app)
 - Backend API: [https://edvironassignment.onrender.com/api](https://edvironassignment.onrender.com/api)

+### login Credentials
+ - Email : test@gmail.com
+ - Password : Test@1234

 ### Important Note
 - ⚠️ The hosted server may experience initial delays of up to 1 minute when fetching data.
 This is due to the free tier hosting limitations on Render.
 Please be patient during the first request as the server "wakes up" from idle state.